Jin's net worth: Know everything about the BTS member's assets, earnings and more

 Being a part of the K-pop prodigy BTS comes with immense fame and fortune.
 Our beloved Bangtan Boys know how to enjoy these riches.
 From representing top-tier luxury brands to clinching Guinness World Record titles, each BTS member is on a journey to global domination.
 The band’s oldest member, Kim Seokjin, aka Jin, continues to inspire us with his musical ventures and business acumen.
 Whether it’s his chart-topping songs like The Astronaut or Awake or his entrepreneurial journey as a restauranteur, Jin is climbing the ladder of success and how.
-Let’s break down Jin’s impressive net worth for you!
+We break down the impressive net worth of BTS’ Jin below.

 Jin’s penchant for all things luxury is visible in his swanky car collection, sprawling real estate investments, and uber-luxe wardrobe.
 Most importantly, Jin is also an active philanthropist who has been closely associated with UNICEF Korea since 2018.

-Keep reading to know everything about Jin’s portfolio – his net worth, solo projects, brand deals, and the most expensive things he owns.
+Keep reading to know everything about Jin’s growing portfolio, from his net worth, and solo projects, brand deals with BTS, and the most expensive things he owns.

 What is the net worth of BTS’ Jin?